Water Gardening

 Water Lilies

-Tropical water lilies are hardy in USDA Zones 10 and 11, but can be planted in colder zones when the water temperature is consistently above 70 degrees F. Flowers are often fragrant and some varieties bloom at night.
+Tropical water lilies are often larger and showier than hardy varieties.
+They come in a wider range of vibrant colors and may have unique features like ruffled edges or fragrant blooms.
+They are are hardy in USDA Zones 10 and 11, but can be planted in colder zones when the water temperature is consistently above 70 degrees F. Some varieties bloom at night.

 Fertilizing water lilies will encourage a greater number of larger flowers.
 Time-released granular fertilizer mixed into the soil at the bottom of the pot or planting pocket is a great way to fertilize at planting time.
 If you don’t have that option, consider using lily fertilizer tablets.